prantlf/jsonlint/README.md

 Parsing mode can be "cjson" or "json5" to enable other flags automatically.
 If no files or directories are specified, stdin will be parsed.
-Environments for JSON schema validation are "json-schema-draft-04", "json-schema-draft-06" or "json-schema-draft-07".
-If not specified, it will be auto-detected.
+Environments for JSON Schema validation are "draft-04", "draft-06", "draft-07", "draft-2019-09" or "draft-2020-12".
+The environment may be prefixed with "json-schema-".
+JSON Type Definition can be selected by "rfc8927", "json-type-definition" or "jtd".
+If not specified, it will be "draft-07".

 ### Configuration